 Distinguished Performance Award for UK and EU students

 At Birmingham we are keen to attract the brightest and best students.
 The School offers Distinguished Performance Awards to candidates with excellent academic records.
-Those eligible must achieve AAA at A-level (or equivalent), with the final eight successful recipients being selected through an interview process.
+Those eligible must enter with qualifications suitable for MEng entry (achieve AAA at A-level, or equivalent), with the final eight successful recipients being selected through an interview process.

 The Distinguished Performance Award has a value of £3000 and is available for the first year of study only.